content-left-bg.png

 Consider

-• Comprehensive induction and ongoing training for all staff, including agency staff.
+• Provide comprehensive induction and ongoing training for all staff, including agency staff.

 • Consistent monitoring of staff practices to ensure compliance and drive continuous improvement.